scrapy/scrapy/docs/topics/avoiding-bans.rst

 of that, so that when the target website experiences a high load, your spider automatically switches to higher download delays.

-.. _robot.txt Google specification: https://developers.google.com/search/reference/robots_txt
+.. _robots.txt Google specification: https://developers.google.com/search/reference/robots_txt
 .. _robots.txt standard draft: https://tools.ietf.org/html/draft-koster-rep-00